Super Lawyers

 How Do You Draw Umbilical Cord Blood?

-The doctor will clamp the umbilical cord quickly after childbirth.
-A needle withdraws blood that is in the cord.
-Again, this needs to be done quickly to get reliable umbilical cord blood gas results.
+The doctor clamps the umbilical cord quickly after childbirth.
+A needle withdraws blood from the cord.
+Again, this must be done quickly to get reliable umbilical cord blood gas results.

 How Are Blood Cord Gases Measured?

-The most important measurements used in arterial cord blood gases examination are the baby's pH levels and their base deficit.
+The most critical measurements in arterial cord blood gas examination are the baby’s pH levels and base deficit.
 Both are used to determine the acidity level in the umbilical cord.

 The levels determine if the baby has acidosis, a condition caused by the overproduction of acid in the blood.
 Acidosis usually presents itself as decreased blood pH and increased base deficit.
 If a baby has acidosis, you will see poor cord gases at birth.
 It is a red flag that indicates the presence of hypoxia during delivery.